daos-stack/daos/doc/admin/pool_operations.md

 ```

 The output is in the same string format used in the ACL file during creation,
-with one Access Control Entry (i.e. ACE) per line.
+with one Access Control Entry (i.e., ACE) per line.

 ### Modifying a Pool's ACL